 Write clear descriptions: The skill's description helps Claude determine when to use it automatically.
 Ensure descriptions accurately reflect what the skill does.

-Decide on sharing deliberately: Peer-to-org sharing has no approval step.
-If you want to review skills before they reach everyone, keep org-wide sharing off and ask members to submit skills to an owner for provisioning instead.
+Decide on sharing deliberately: Organization-wide sharing has no approval step.
+If you want to review skills before they reach everyone, keep organization-wide sharing off and ask members to submit skills to an owner for provisioning instead.